JordanMajd/MissionControl/Docs/Modding.md

 Once the prerequisites have been completed you are ready to install Mission Contorl:
 1. Download the latest .dll (example: `MissionControl-0.0.1-alpha.dll`) from [Releases](https://github.com/JordanMajd/MissionControl/releases)
 1. Copy it to `<GameRoot>/BepinEx/plugins/MissionControl/`

+ℹ️ If you are interested in building and running the project manually please see [Compiling on your own](/README.md#Compiling-on-your-own) ℹ️

 ### Setup UnityExplorer